Multiple Choice

 When the user has started the game, the statistics of each round played by the user will be displayed in the response body :

-• Round number the player is currently in.
+• The round number the player is currently in.

-• New question the player is going to answer.
+• The player is going to answer a new question.

-• Total number of questions which the round has.
+• The total number of questions that the round has.

-• Total number of correct questions the player has answered.
+• Total number of correct questions the player has responded to.

 For example, in the following response body, the player is currently in round 1.
 Each round has 4 questions.
-The player has answered 1 question correctly and the unique identifier of the question to answer 656.
-The question id helps you to check the question number the player is currently on.
+The player has answered the 1 question correctly, and the unique identifier of the question to answer is 656.
+The question ID helps you to check the question number the player is currently on.

 {